 Courses offered by the Department of Biomedical Engineering are complemented by courses offered by other departments in The Fu Foundation School of Engineering and Applied Science, and by many departments in the Faculty of Medicine, the College of Dental Medicine, and the Mailman School of Public Health, as well as the science departments within the Graduate School of Arts and Sciences.
 The availability of these courses in a university that contains a large medical center and enjoys a basic commitment to interdisciplinary research is important to the quality and strength of the program.

 Educational programs at all levels are based on engineering and biological fundamentals.
 From this basis, the program branches into concentrations along three tracks: biomechanics, cell and tissue engineering, and biosignals and biomedical imaging.
 The intrinsic breadth of these tracks, and a substantial elective content, prepare bachelor’s and master’s students to commence professional activity in any area of biomedical engineering or to go on to graduate school for further studies in related fields.
 The program also provides excellent preparation for the health sciences and the study of medicine.
 Graduates of the doctoral program are prepared for research activities at the highest level.

-Areas of particular interest to Columbia faculty include biomechanics (Professors Ateshian, Guo, Hess, Huang, Jacobs, and Mow), cellular and tissue engineering and artificial organs (Professors Hung, Kam, Leonard, Lu, Morrison, Sia, and Vunjak-Novakovic), auditory biophysics (Professor Olson), and biosignals and biomedical imaging (Professors Guo, Hielscher, Hillman, Konofagou, Laine, Sajda, Smith, and Wang).
+Areas of particular interest to Columbia faculty include biomechanics (Professors Ateshian, Guo, Hess, Jacobs, Morrison, and Mow), cellular and tissue engineering and artificial organs (Professors Hung, Kam, Leonard, Leong, Lu, Morrison, Sia, and Vunjak-Novakovic), auditory biophysics (Professor Olson), and biosignals and biomedical imaging (Professors Guo, Hielscher, Hillman, Konofagou, Laine, Sajda, and Wang).